Decentralized decision-making: History

 Decentralized decision-making, Malone says, tends to create less rigidity and flatter hierarchies in organizations.
 When upper management delegates decision-making responsibilities, there also exist wider spans of control among managers, creating a more lateral flow of information.
-Thus there will be more bottom up directional information flow, allowing for more innovation and efficiency closer to the means of production.
-This increased flow information thereby allows for innovation in what is called Total quality management.
+Thus, there will be more bottom up directional information flow, allowing for more innovation and efficiency closer to the means of production.
+This increased flow of information thereby allows for innovation in what is called as Total quality management.